 2).
 They will (hopefully) remember making this together

 The family touch baby art is a lovely product and I would recommend you use it to create a keepsake at any age as long as there is a clear size difference in hands, although the difference doesn’t need to be massive.
-I also think this would make the perfect new baby or christening present and will certainly be baring this in mind for any gifts I need to buy in the future.
+I also think this would make the perfect baby shower gift or christening present.

-(we were sent the family touch baby art to review in exchange for a blog post.
+(We were sent the family touch baby art to review in exchange for a review.
 All opinions are my own).